stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/06-test-local.md

 ## Congratulations

-You have now successfully created your first microservice using Spring Boot and implemented a basic RESTful API on top of the product catalog database.
+You have now successfully created your the Catalog service using Spring Boot and implemented basic REST API on top of the product catalog database.
+You have also learned how to deal with service failures.

 In next steps of this scenario we will deploy our application to OpenShift Container Platform and then start adding additional features to take care of various aspects of cloud native microservice development.